On Selberg's Eigenvalue Conjecture for moduli spaces of abelian differentials: Decay of correlations

 Since $\int u_0\:d\nu_{\C} = | \Gamma_q |^{-1} \int \tilde{u}_0 d\nu_{\C(q)}$ and similarly for $v_0 , \tilde{v}_0$, we have by putting the previous arguments together

 This reduces Theorem \ref{thm:decay-of-correlations-precise.} to the case of $u=u', v=v' \in L^2_\star( \C(q) )$.
 Now assume this is the case.

 We apply Lemma \ref{lem:We-have-the-following-correspondences} to obtain sections $u^* , v^*\in L^2(H_1( \C ; \rho_q))$ that have the same $C^1$ norms as $u$ and $v$.
-To apply Theorem \ref{thm:full-C^1-decay-of-correlations} to the correlation function of $u^*$ and $v^*$ and conclude the proof, one needs to use the correspondence from Section \ref{sub:Koopman} to lift $u^*$ and $v^*$ to elements $u^{**}$ and $v^{**}$ of $C^{1}(\hat{\Xi}_{r};\rho_{q})$.
+To apply Theorem \ref{thm:full-C^1-decay-of-correlations} to the correlation function of $u^*$ and $v^*$ and conclude the proof, one needs to use the correspondence from Section \ref{sub:Koopman} to lift $u^*$ and $v^*$ to continuously differentiable $V$-valued functions $u^{**}$ and $v^{**}$ on $\hat{\Xi}_{r}$.
 However, $u^{**}$ and $v^{**}$ may not have bounded $C^1$ norms, because of distortion between the Finsler metric structures on $\hat{\Xi}_{r}$ and $\C$.
 So one needs to perform some `chopping' and `smoothing' to conclude the result and it is at this stage that the condition on the support of $u^*$ and $v^*$ must be used.
-One may obtain estimates for $L^p$ norms of $u^*$ and $v^*$ in terms of the $C^1$ norms and the compact set $K$.
+One may obtain estimates for $L^p$ norms of $u^*$ and $v^*$ in terms of their $C^1$ norms and the compact set $K$.
 Once this is done, the rest of the argument is as in \cite[pp. 166-169]{AGY}.
-It applies in the same way to vector valued functions as scalar valued functions and the constants involved have no dependence on the vector space. \end{proof}
+It applies in the same way to vector valued functions as to scalar valued functions. \end{proof}